Energy Transfer: History

-In October 2012, Sunoco, Inc. became a wholly owned subsidiary of the company.
+In October 2012, Sunoco, Inc., became a wholly owned subsidiary of the company.
 It acquired the general partner interests, 100% of the incentive distribution rights, and a 32.4% limited partnership interest in Sunoco Logistics Partners L.P., which operates a geographically diverse portfolio of crude oil and refined products pipelines, terminating and crude oil acquisition and marketing assets.
-The same year it acquired Southern Union Company.
+The same year it acquired Southern Union Company which added more than 20,000 miles of gathering and transportation pipeline to its portfolio.

-In August 2014, the company acquired Susser Holdings Corporation, which operated Stripes, a chain of 580+ convenience stores in Texas, New Mexico, and Oklahoma, which were re-branded under the Sunoco and A-Plus names.
+In August 2014, the company acquired Susser Holdings Corporation, which operated Stripes Convenience Stores, a chain of 580 stores located in Texas, New Mexico, and Oklahoma, which were re-branded under the Sunoco and A-Plus names.

 In January 2015, the company acquired Regency Energy Partners for $11 billion.
+During the same year, the company also agreed to purchase Williams Cos. for around $32.6 billion.
+The acquisition expanded Energy Transfer Partners' U.S. network of natural-gas pipelines.

-In October 2018, the company was renamed as Energy Operating L.P. after it was acquired by Energy Transfer Equity.
+In October 2018, Energy Transfer Equity completed its acquisition of Energy Transfer Partners, simplifying the partnership as one operating entity known as Energy Transfer LP.
 In September 2019, the company acquired SemGroup for $5 billion.
 In January 2020, former Energy Secretary Rick Perry rejoined the company's board.

+In August 2023, it was announced Energy Transfer had signed a definitive agreement to acquire its Houston-headquartered rival, Crestwood Equity Partners for approximately $7.1 billion.